A real “dear laurel” letter about window panels.

 Then, we need some gorgeous lamps to augment the lighting.
 The two lamps in front of the mirror are going to set off the most dazzling sparking light.

-All of the gorgeous Bradburn lighting is on sale at One King’s Lane.
+All of the gorgeous Bradburn lighting is on sale at One King’s Lane. (also discontinued, but at least the link works!)
 I love this brand.
 How fab would these two teal lamps be with the gold lining inside the opaque shades!

 In the living area, I would layer the seagrass with a beautiful smaller Oriental rug over it.